 Give Yourself Permission to Feel

-Emotions are normal, whether they are negative or positive emotions.
+Emotions are normal, whether they are negative or positive.
 What we do with the emotions we are feeling plays a big role in the quality of life we experience.
 Avoid destructive activities such as drinking or drugs when trying to deal with your feelings.

-Don't allow your feelings to cause you to seek revenge, play the victim or become abusive toward your spouse.
-If you are hurt or angry, it is best to find someone safe to vent to and get those feelings out.
+Don't allow your feelings to cause you to seek revenge, play the victim, or become abusive toward your spouse.
+If you are hurt or angry, it is best to find someone safe to vent out to and get those feelings out.